qualialabs/reval/packages/qualia_reval/README.md

 This is a dev-only package so you don't have to worry about it being deployed to prod.

+Right now only Chrome on OSX/Linux is officially supported.
+It could definitely be made to work on other browsers & OS's but I haven't made any effort to do that right now.

 ## Installing

 `meteor add qualia:reval`